AlexM-FullStack/Movie-site-api/README.md

 Watch trailers for selected movies (if available).

 Technologies Used
-JavaScript
+JavaScript,
-HTML
+HTML,
-CSS
+CSS,
-TMDB API
+TMDB API,
-Fetch API for asynchronous data retrieval
+Fetch API for asynchronous data retrieval,
-Event listeners for interactivity
+Event listeners for interactivity,
-DOM manipulation for rendering content
+DOM manipulation for rendering content,
-Responsive design for various screen sizes
+Responsive design for various screen sizes,

 Usage
 Click on the Trending link in the header to view trending movies and TV shows.